 • Bring variation in the menu such as addition of sushi-on-the-go, udon, robatayaki.

-• Intro of appealing plans for old people and females.
+• Intro of attractive plans for old individuals and females.

-• Intro of complimentary card of subscription to offer plan of special deal to its faithful customers.
+• Introduction of complimentary card of membership to use package of special deal to its loyal customers.

-Structure of local center for training particularly to train regional staff.
+Building of regional center for training especially to train regional personnel.

 |Executive Summary||Swot Analysis||Vrio Analysis||Pestel Analysis|